Statue of Liberty, closed by shutdown, reopens to tourists

-NEW YORK (Reuters) - The Statue of Liberty, shuttered by the federal government shutdown, reopened to visitors on Sunday morning after New York State agreed to give money to the National Park Service to pay its workers to be there.
+NEW YORK, Oct 13 (Reuters) - The Statue of Liberty, shuttered by the federal government shutdown, reopened to visitors on Sunday morning after New York State agreed to give money to the National Park Service to pay its workers to be there.

 It was one of 10 other national parks and monuments to reopen this weekend under similar deals with state governments, the National Park Service said, including the Grand Canyon National Park in Arizona.